A Conversation with RJ Starr

 You have written nearly two dozen books.
 How does the book function differently in your work than the essay or the research paper?

-Not all of my books have operated at that level, and I think it is worth being honest about that.
+Not all of my books have operated at that level.
 Earlier in my career I wrote books that were more applied and more accessible: handling conflict, understanding blame, the psychology of television characters and what they reveal about how we see ourselves.
-Those books were doing something legitimate.
-They were bringing psychological ideas to a general audience in a form people could use.
-I do not disown them.
+Those books were doing something legitimate: bringing psychological ideas to a general audience in a form people could use.
 But they were not framework-level work.
 They were applications, and in some cases explorations, produced before the framework was fully formed.

 The work I do now is different in kind.
 The books I write now are framework-level presentations: formal statements of what Psychological Architecture is, what its structural models describe, and how the four domains interact.
 The monograph, the formal statement of the framework itself, could not have been an essay or a paper.
 The architecture of the idea required the architecture of the book.
 That is true of the work that has followed it as well.
 When the argument is structural and the scope is comprehensive, the book is the only form that can hold it.

-You mentioned that you are working toward a second doctorate and that you expect to be taking formal classes for the rest of your life.
+You mentioned that you expect to be taking formal classes for the rest of your life.
 What does that say about how you understand your own work?

 It says that I do not consider the work finished, and I do not consider myself finished.
 Those are related but not identical statements.